 Several times, I compare the sales process with an army on a battlefront.
 The soldiers feel comfortable as long as they have sufficient weaponry and artillery with them.
 The minute the supplies begin to dry up, the confidence of teams goes down.
 Aren’t sales very similar?
 The sales guy feels very confident, as long as he has tons of information with which he can engage his prospects and customers.
+How do you ensure that your sales guys have potent ammo for your demand gen campaigns.

 In sales terms, this information that we are referring to is really marketing content.
 It can take many forms, a brochure, datasheet, case study, presentation in the simplest form to something as engaging as a white paper, article or a webinar.